 Reserving a Space

-The Murray House will reopen on Monday, August 31 and will be primarily used for graduate student study space.
+The Murray House is open with limited hours and is primarily being used for graduate student study space.
 To comply with social distancing guidelines and for the health and safety of students, any graduate student wishing to utilize the Murray House for study space must reserve a seat advance.
 Please review the following operating procedures and make your reservation before visiting:

 - If possible, please make your reservation 12 weekday hours in advance so that we can ensure availability and confirm your seat.

 - We will do our best to provide flexibility and accommodate last-minute reservations as they come in, but until confirmed by the Office of Graduate Student Life, no reservations are guaranteed.

 - Walk-ins will not be allowed at this time.

 - Group reservations will not be allowed at this time.

 - Coffee, tea, water, and the use of the kitchen is unavailable at this time.